AMSP-04/NETN-Physical/NETN-Physical.md

 ## Lifeform Entities

-NETN_Physiacl extends all RPR-FOM Lifeform object classes with subclasses and the same set of additional attributes.
+NETN_Physical extends all RPR-FOM Lifeform object classes with subclasses and the same set of additional attributes.

 <img src="./images/Physical-Lifeform.png" />